3 Honest Mistakes That Lead to "No Sex Tonight"!

 MISTAKE #1: You prioritize everything and everyone else in life, take care of business, achieve your career goals, love-up your kids (and your pets), clean the house, answer emails, then bring the leftover energy to your partner … and expect passionate sex to happen in the last 5 minutes of your day.

-This sounds ridiculous, isn’t it … yet, we LIVE this every day in the age of non-stop work, cellphones, life.
+This sounds ridiculous, isn’t it … yet, we LIVE this every day in the age of non-stop work, cellphones, and entertainment.

 At the end of our busy days, we have little to give.
-Most want to crawl into bed and sleep.
+Most want to crawl into bed and turn away from each other — not towards.

 Women have little to give physically.
 Men have little to give emotionally.
 Both are drained and empty.

-Look, sex is like making Pasta Bolognese.
-Put in old tomatoes and rotten meat, and you have a shitty dish.
+Sex is like making Pasta Bolognese.
+Put in old tomatoes and rotten meat, and you have one shitty dish.
 You would not eat this dish, would you?
 Then how can expect to have sex when you bring the worst of you in the bedroom — your most tired, frustrated and exhausted self?

-Now, maybe you don’t know how to be at your best.
+Now, maybe you don’t know how to be at your best, but you know what is not working.

 Not knowing how to ask for what you need?